RossKhelemsky/RossKhelemsky.github.io/_posts/2023-07-25-Gas-Tax-Welfare-Analysis-with-multiple-linear-regression.md

 ## Abstract

-I am going to analyze the proposed $1 increase in the gas tax in 2005 using Rstudio and time-series data on income, gas consumption, gas prices, and the prices of all other goods.
+I am going to analyze the proposed $1 increase in the gas tax in 2005 using R and time-series data on income, gas consumption, gas prices, and the prices of all other goods.
 I will use OLS multiple linear regression to estimate a relationship between gas consumption, real income, and the real price of gas (and find out how much gas consumption would decrease from a $1 increase in price, the effect of the tax).
 Then I will fit the data to the indirect utility function from Hausman (1981) to estimate the mean consumer's loss of utility from the tax.
 Then I will rearrange the function into the expenditure function to estimate how much is required in compensation for the consumer to be indifferent to the price change.
 After that, I will estimate the new consumption of gas after the tax and rebate.
 Then I will estimate the per capita tax revenue with and without compensation, and carbon emissions reduction with and without compensation.
 Finally, I will discuss the conditions under which the tax and rebate would be welfare-enhancing.(^1)(^2)

 1. A pdf version of this analysis is available to download [here](https://github.com/niklasbuschmann/contrast/files/12287586/R_gastax_project.7.pdf)